Clemapfel/Mousetrap.jl/README.md

 + [Cross-Platform App Bundler](https://github.com/users/Clemapfel/projects/2?pane=issue&itemId=33978204)
 + [Native Rendering on MacOS](https://github.com/users/Clemapfel/projects/2/views/1?pane=issue&itemId=33978341)

-+
-I am unable to offer any monetary reward, but I'd be happy to credit you as a co-author of mousetrap on [GitHub](https://github.com/Clemapfel/mousetrap.jl#credits) and [as a Julia package author](https://github.com/Clemapfel/mousetrap.jl/blob/main/Project.toml#L3) if your work contributes significantly to the implementation of one of these bounty projects.
+I am unable to offer any monetary reward, but I'd be happy to credit you as a co-author of mousetrap on [GitHub](https://github.com/Clemapfel/mousetrap.jl#credits) and [as a Julia package author](https://github.com/Clemapfel/mousetrap.jl/blob/main/Project.toml#L3) if your work contributes significantly to the implementation of one of these two bounty projects.

 Other than this, consider participating in development by [opening an issue](https://github.com/Clemapfel/mousetrap.jl/issues) if you encounter [a bug](https://github.com/clemapfel/mousetrap.jl) or [missing feature](https://github.com/users/Clemapfel/projects/2).